 - High blood pressure

-Dr. Lin and his team reviewed data from the Baltimore Longitudinal Study on Aging(BLSA).
-This study, by the National Institute on Aging, started in 1958.
-It has followed thousands of men and women over decades with a variety of different medical conditions in thousands of men and women over decades.
+Dr. Lin's team reviewed data from the Baltimore Longitudinal Study on Aging(BLSA)), a long-term study initiated by the National Institute on Aging in 1958.
+The study tracked thousands of individuals with diverse medical conditions over several decades.

-George Gates, M.D., a hearing expert at the University of Washington in Seattle, who did his own research study has also demonstrated a link between hearing loss and dementia.
-He explains, “We listen with our ears but hear with our brains.
+George Gates, M.D., a hearing expert at the University of Washington in Seattle, corroborated this connection.
+He emphasized, "We listen with our ears but hear with our brains.
 It is simply not possible to separate audition and cognition."